Jackson Regional Airport

 Jackson Regional Airport (formerly McKellar-Sipes Regional Airport) is a public use airport located four nautical miles (7 km) west of the central business district of Jackson, a city in Madison County, Tennessee, United States.
 It is owned by the city and county.
 The airport is mostly used for general aviation, and is served by one commercial airline, Denver Air Connection, subsidized by the Essential Air Service program.
 Denver Air Connection operates six days a week, offering round-trip services to Chicago, Illinois via O'Hare International Airport and Atlanta, Georgia via Hartsfield–Jackson Atlanta International Airport.

 The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a non-primary commercial service airport.

 Facilities and aircraft

-Jakson Regional Airport covers an area of 807 acres (327 ha) at an elevation of 434 feet (132 m) above mean sea level.
+Jackson Regional Airport covers an area of 807 acres (327 ha) at an elevation of 434 feet (132 m) above mean sea level.
 It has two asphalt paved runways: 2/20 is 6,005 by 150 feet (1,831 x 46 m) and 11/29 is 3,539 by 100 feet (1,078 x 30 m).

 For the 12-month period ending August 30, 2018, the airport had 16,220 aircraft operations, an average of 44 per day: 81% general aviation, 10% air taxi and 9% military.
 In March 2022, there were 59 aircraft based at this airport: 31 single-engine, 11 multi-engine, 6 jet, 3 helicopter and 8 military.